LeonXinYang/Volatility_arbitrage_model/README.md

 ------
 Though Stage 1 and 2 files cannot run, I provide the sample result file to you in the Sample result folder.

 You could check each subfolder to see the sample input and the sample output.
+It could give you some ideas about how data is collected and preprocessed.

-*Output of OptionExtraction.py file (Stage2) is the training data [Volatiloty_data](Stage2-3_Option%20and%20Stock%20data%20collection%20and%20model/Training_Data/train_data.json)
+*The Output of OptionExtraction.py file (Stage2) is the training data [Volatiloty_data](Stage2-3_Option%20and%20Stock%20data%20collection%20and%20model/Training_Data/train_data.json)

 Sample results of Stage 1 files:
 [Sample result folder](Sample%20result)